chef/chef-web-docs/chef_master/source/resource_ruby.rst

 Actions
 =====================================================

-This resource has the following actions:
+The ruby resource has the following actions:

 ``:nothing``
-   Prevent a command from running.
-This action is used to specify that a command is run only when another resource notifies it.
+   .. tag resources_common_actions_nothing

+   This resource block does not act unless notified by another resource to take action.
+Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Client run.

+   .. end_tag

 ``:run``
    Default.
 Run a script.

 Properties
 =====================================================

-This resource has the following properties:
+The ruby resource has the following properties:

 ``code``
    **Ruby Type:** String